GD399-OSD/OSD-book/Introduction/flos-regularly.md

 ## (or, the Libre Graphic Designer)

+So what is this paper? what is (was?) this class?
+What is Libre Design (what is FLOS design?)

+Free/Libre Open Source Software has a wide reach.
+Open operating systems power servers and computers and open programs and modules run websites and makeup pieces of or the totality applications we rely on daily.
+F/LOSS also contemporaneously has extended deeply into the corporate (at least start up wise) sector -- Facebook React, Adobe Brackets and Phone Gap, the IBM Plex typeface, etc. -- But, despite most of the internet (and increasingly enterprise backends) running on open source tools (Linux, Apache, Node, PHP, React, etc.) visual design has yet to fully embrace these tools and ideas.
+What does visual design gain (or preserve?) by not dipping its toes into free/libre/open source?
+What can we bring to graphic design from F/LOS communities?

 Special Topics in Graphic Design is an elective in the Maryland institute college of art's (MICA) graphic design course list with no set structure or content.
 It is meant to evolve and change with new developments and faculty.
-This term I choose to run it with the topic of "Open Source" -- What this meant was roughly outlined: we'd use open source tools and discuss how design can be more open -- other than that, my ideas as the instructor were mainly in using the term as a lab: we'd experiment, hypothesize, and use the act of making with unfamiliar, non-traditional tools as a way to learn more about design and designing, as well as explore and implement first hand the ideals and softwares from the free/libre open source spheres.
-(From here on out: F/lOS or F/LOSS).
+This past term I choose to run it with the topic of "Open Source" -- What this meant was sketchily outlined: the class would use open source tools and discuss how design can be more open.
+Other than that, my ideas were mainly in using the term as a lab: we'd experiment, hypothesize, and use the act of making with unfamiliar, non-traditional tools as a way to learn more about design and designing, as well as explore and implement F/lOS ideals and software.

-From the work I've done around sustainability and workshops, conversations, and meetings had with some key visiting designers to MICA (David Crossland of Google Fonts, Loraine Furter & Eric Schrijver of Open Source Publishing), I felt that this was an important special topic to explore.
+The course was inspired by work and thinking I've done around sustainability and from workshops, conversations, and meetings had with some key visiting designers to MICA over the last several years (David Crossland of Google Fonts, Loraine Furter & Eric Schrijver of Open Source Publishing).

-The class became a hybrid studio/acadmic class.
-There was pure making -- just sitting down, opening a program, and trying to make a poster in inkscape for example (we would setup linux computers some days in class just for the purpose of trying a tool).

-The premise was meant to be simople: explore designing w/ this alternative set of tools and ideas.
+The premise was meant to be simple: explore designing w/ this alternative set of tools and ideas.

 The students and I did a lot of reading, thinking, experimenting, and just attempting to use things like Blender, Scribus, Inkscape, Linux, NodeBox, Processing, and more...
 We looked at tools, file formats, philosophies and ideologies.

-Modernism is bad?

 Why F/LOS? tools?
 Ideas?
 How they change design?

 Garth DB?

 Through the use of the tools interesting new thinking was created.
 Via readings and discussions, reasons for using the F/LOS offerings were realized.
 Of course, pragmatic reasons (excuses? complaints?) were also found for _not_ F/LOSing.
-I prefered the utopian ideals, critical view point, design fiction stance that influenced many of the directions conversations took.
+I preferred the utopian ideals, critical view point, design fiction stance that influenced many of the directions conversations took.

 Open Source ideals and how those relate nicely for pedagogical, social, and ethical reasons for using F/LOSS.
 (Designing w/ F/LOS tools and ideals)

-So what is this paper? what is (was?) this class?
-What is Libre Design (what is FLOS design?)

 I've been frustrated as of late with my role in the classroom.
 How am I to teach designing without accidentally falling back to just teaching software.
 Instead of demoing tools, how might we demo designing?
 Instead of learning a prescription for executing a specific outcome, how can I work towards the learning of learning to find the outcome you desire from anywhere (any place? any tool?)?